jenniferrangel/SCE_Model_CrossSectionalView_Eversion/README.txt

               two lateral sides.
             * In this example we test the case of uniform proliferation across the tissue but higher cell-ECM adhesion in the medial domain.
-            * The code can be modified to pattern proliferation as we as increase or decrease cell-ECM adhesion in any of the domains.
+            * The code can be modified to pattern proliferation as well as increase or decrease cell-ECM adhesion in any of the domains.
     (9) VaryCellPressure_by_ChangingCellVolume
             * In this example, cell pressure is varied by changing the target cell volume in the Lagrange Multiplier.